 - The monthly catch up meeting is the first Thursday of every month at 8pm, meeting at the Club in the Main Bar.

 - At the meeting we discuss the previous month’s book.
 The discussion is guided by a cheerful ’emcee’ and that chat is lively and varied discussing the book’s plot, setting, writing style, issues raised (eg, homelessness in The Salt Path) – and the author.
 Nobody is put on the spot for their opinion and it is absolutely fine to just listen.

 - When we remember, we give the book a score.

-- To finish off the meeting we do a draw for the new month’s book, blind picking from the suggestions put forward by members of the book club.
+- A new book is drawn, blind picking from the suggestions put forward by members of the book club.

 - Members purchase the books at their own expense and of course, if they don’t like the look of a book they are quite welcome to drop out for that month, but most people are in the club to try different genres.